vrikodar/P4ck3t/P4ck3t.md

  - we might have a system running IDS/IPS etc.. on a specific port so we might have to configure port SPAN for it
  - we might have a specific Network Ananlyzer on a specific port

+## Remote SPAN

+*This can allow us to copy frames from a local switch to a remote switch*